 Why a Police Wife Should Visit the Station Regularly | Police Officer Wife Must-Dos

 To my police husband, Rick, going the station is just like any other day.
 As a police wife and his police children, we learn and are wide-eyed at the tiny things our officer doesn’t even notice anymore.
-Rick has been a police officer for 16 years.
+Rick has been a police officer for 17 years.
 Sometimes, when I have complained about the oddity of his 4-week “deployment period” shift work schedule, he says, “Is it weird?
 It’s all I’ve known.”
 Most of his friends are also police officers, so he’s right.
 This lifestyle is all he knows.
 I say this to say that the uniqueness of his job becomes the norm to our police husbands, but because we don’t life the day-to-day job like they do, it isn’t normal to us.
 Also, if you have an introverted, non-talker-type spouse like I do, he doesn’t tell you about the details of his day, so it’s hard for you to picture and empathize with his situation.
 Feeling disconnected can be a result of this.
+Check out my police wife course is you are feeling resentful, frustrated, overwhelmed, or lonely in this life.

 Empathy, placing yourself in your officer’s boots is reason #1 that a police wife should visit the police station regularly.
 I share more about this in my heelsandholster: a police wife devotional, and I know you will learn a ton of empathy from reading my police husband’s memoir, Why is Everything Wet?

-Don’t miss my first kid’s book for police kids Boots by the Door.
-A second book called Donuts at the Station is coming out soon..
+Don’t miss my first kid’s book for police kids Boots by the Door and Donuts at the Station.

 Why a Police Wife should visit the Police Station?